 Our focus is US-based publishing for US residents, with the majority of this news site’s content focused on local readers and small businesses in Eastern North Carolina.
 We occasionally satellite-publish news for Denver, Colorado — our founder’s hometown.

 The Grey Area News started as a printed newspaper, for its first five years.
 Up to 16,000 copies of each issue were distributed through 800+ local establishments.
 The format has varied from two, four, or eight pages.
 Advertisements varied from a business card size to a full page.

 In February 2016, The Grey Area newspaper moved online as The Grey Area News.
 Articles are published throughout the week.
 (Back when it was in print, The Grey Area newspaper was published every other Friday.)

 The Grey Area™ news site and newspaper, in all its Editions, are published by the Whatley family of North Carolina USA.

 Staff and Regular Contributors

 Frank Whatley is the brain behind The Grey Area.
 With over 20 years of sales and marketing experience, Frank works with advertisers and other businesses to provide a quality system for connecting readers to The Grey Area news and printed newspaper.
+His excellent photographs grave a number of articles and social media posts.
 Our beloved Frank Whatley passed away on August 22, 2015 from complications of cancer treatment.
 He is greatly missed, and this newspaper/news site continues in his honor.
 (Staff.)

 Editor/Reporter Carolyn “Kay” Whatley has over 20 years of writing, editing, and event management experience.
 She works with community members and businesses to prepare news of interest at the local, state, and national level.
 A published author, Kay is the wife of The Grey Area news co-founder and creator, Frank Whatley.
 (Staff.)